-AP credit and/or advanced course placement is awarded for AP exam scores of 4 or 5. ap-equivalents
+AP credit and/or advanced course placement is awarded for AP exam scores of 4 or 5.
+Babson Curriculum/AP Exam Equivalents (pdf)

-IB credit and/or advanced course placement is awarded for scores of 5 or better in Higher Level IB courses. ib-equivalents
+IB credit and/or advanced course placement is awarded for scores of 5 or better in Higher Level IB courses.
+Babson Curriculum/IB Exam Equivalents (pdf)

 French Baccalaureate credit and/or advanced course placement is awarded for a coefficient of 4 or higher with a score of 12 or above.
 Credit will be given for Economics, History and Geography, Mathematics, Philosophy, Physics, Language and Literature.
 An Official Transcript is required to receive credit for French Baccalaureate.